atmasatria4-png/hinatazaka46-blog-feeds/README.md

 - Practice with Bun, TypeScript, and clean architecture.

 ## 📜 License
 This project is licensed under the MIT License.
-See the [MIT LICENSE](./LICENSE) file for details/
+See the [MIT LICENSE](./LICENSE) file for details.

 ## 🧍 Author
 This project is maintained by [alfianchii](https://github.com/alfianchii).